elastic/rally-tracks/tsdb/README.md

 ### Fetching new data

-To fetch new data, grab it from elastic-apps's monitoring cluser with something like elastic-dump.
+To fetch new data, grab it from elastic-apps's monitoring cluster with something like elastic-dump.
 You want one document per line.

 OK!
 Now that you have the data, the goal is to get the anonymizer to run on the